 Patient profiles and clinical notes in HealthKit can only be accessed through a combination of levels for different practitioners and administrator roles.
 For patients and people everywhere, HealthKit conducts in-depth research to ensure practitioners using their software are appropriately accredited and credentialed.
 This research forms the basis of the extensive searchable practitioner directory that Apple is continually expanding so that users can find the right practitioner for them.

-For people who sign up for HealthKit, their personal information can only be accessed with a single username and password.
+For people who sign up for HealthKit, their personal information can only be accessed by users with their usernames and passwords.
 Only people who have a user’s permission, such as their doctors, can view their personal information, clinical tools and health records.